Brodino96/br_utils/README.md

-# br_framework
+# br_utils
-A mini FiveM framewoks that contains all the utilities I had to create for my personal stuff
+A utility package containing stuff that I created for my personal project
+### With support for esx, qb-core and ox_core